-Slipknot kicked off the first night of their Summer’s Last Stand Tour with fiery intensity at Coral Sky Amphitheatre in West Palm Beach, Florida.
+The first night of Slipknot Summer’s Last Stand Tour kicked off with fiery intensity at Coral Sky Amphitheatre in West Palm Beach, Florida.

 The night was hot, muggy and soggy when Slipknot took the stage — making conditions perfect for the droves of maggots in attendance to thrive and get psychosocial with the band from Iowa.
 The venue swelled with feverish excitement as “XIX” played behind an ominous red drape covering the stage.
 The crowd responded with raucous roars, flickering lighters held high and lips moving in perfect synchronization to the lyrics.
 Then the curtain dropped — and hell broke loose …